JoshuaFouch/MopManiaCode/README.md

 - The only way I made this work was by creating a new repository through Visual Studio
 - If you want to make changes to the code or add new files/code, please commit and push through visual studio
 - you have to connect your GitHub account to Visual Studio to do this
+- This is how you can commit changes, pull changes, and push code and changes into this repo: https://youtu.be/yDIncg-5c8Y?si=Iw1aXDGr2QRHTUO      -
-- This is how I learned to clone repositories and commit changes through VS: https://youtu.be/yDIncg-5c8Y?si=Iw1aXDGr2QRHTUO-
+- Here is how to clone a repo through GitHub and Visual Studio: https://youtu.be/E2RjolZw1TM?si=IroP4w3ByeC10OZW
+          - this is how you can take the code from this repository and put it into your IDE